artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 Elasticsearch <install-elasticsearch>` or with limited Elasticsearch functionality means reduced consumption of compute resources and lower operational complexity.
-Fully or partially disabling Elasticsearch means that the Backlog, Appraisal, and Archival Storage tabs may not appear and their functionality is not available.
+Fully or partially disabling Elasticsearch means that the Backlog and Archival Storage tabs may not appear and their functionality is not available.

 See :ref:`Upgrade in indexless mode <upgrade-indexless>` for more details.